De La Salle Canlubang

-The De La Salle Canlubang, currently the De La Salle University – Laguna Campus, was a private Catholic basic and higher education institution and a member institution of De La Salle Philippines run by the Institute of the Brothers of the Christian Schools in Biñan, Laguna, Philippines.
-It is located right across the Laguna Technopark district.
+De La Salle Canlubang, currently known as De La Salle University – Laguna Campus, was a private Catholic basic and higher education institution and a member institution of De La Salle Philippines run by the Institute of the Brothers of the Christian Schools located in Biñan, Laguna, Philippines.
+It is situated right across the Laguna Technopark district.
 The campus, which was acquired on 2003, is a 50 ha prime property.
-Part of this property was donated by the family of the late National Artist for Architecture Leandro Locsin (DLSU HS 1947).
+Part of this property was donated by the family of the late National Artist for Architecture Leandro Locsin, who graduated from the DLSU High School in 1947.

-In 2012, the administrators of De La Salle University- Manila and De La Salle Canlubang approved the integration of DLSC to DLSU, becoming the DLSU Science & Technology Complex or DLSU Leandro V. Locsin Campus, then later renamed to De La Salle University – Laguna Campus.
+In 2012, the administrators of De La Salle University–Manila and De La Salle Canlubang approved the integration of DLSC to DLSU, becoming the DLSU Science & Technology Complex or DLSU Leandro V. Locsin Campus, which was later renamed to De La Salle University – Laguna Campus.

 History

 The Brothers of the Christian Schools, officially known as Fratres Scholarum Christianarum or FSC, is a congregation dedicated to the teachings espoused by Saint Jean Baptiste de La Salle.